dbaltor/library-k8s-msa/README.md

 <code>kp build list -n library-tbs</code>

-You might want to clone this repo if you would like to trigger the image building process by committing changes to your own repo.
+You might want to fork this repo if you would like to trigger the image building process by committing changes to your own repo.

 ## Cleaning up: